fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 Astra, in our game, is going to have a value that represents how she feels about us.
 She'll like us more if we're good students, and less if we mess her around.

-Obviously, modelling the blurry, confusing world of human emotion isn't possible in a computer game, but we can make something that feels pretty close by representing Astra's feelings as a number.
+Making an exact replica of the blurry, confusing world of human emotion isn't possible in a computer game (or in science, or in most art), but we can make something that feels pretty close by representing Astra's feelings as a number.
 If the number goes up, she likes us more, and if it goes down, she likes us less.
-Later in the game, we can then check how Astra feels about us and go to different Nodes depending on the value, letting her express her feelings to us in words and actions.
+We can then create Node structures which flow differently depending on how high that number is, letting her express her feelings to us in words and actions.

 We'll have Astra like us more when we tell her we're ready to use VNKit, so on the Node just after we have done this, we will add an Action and set a variable representing Astra's emotions.